Churchyard cross in St Mary the Virgin's churchyard

-The remains of the churchyard cross at St Mary the Virgin's represent a good example of a medieval standing cross with an octagonal stepped base, a square socket stone with a niche in its west face and a square to octagonal shaft.
-Located to the south east of the chancel, and a short distance from the south porch, it is believed to stand in or near to its original position.
-Whilst most of the cross has survived from medieval times, the reconstruction of the steps, and the present role of the cross as the focus for a memorial garden, illustrate its continued function as a public monument and amenity.
+The churchyard cross in St Mary the Virgin's churchyard is a good example of a medieval standing cross with a square stepped base and an unusual sub- octagonal shaped socket stone.
+Situated close to the northern entrance to the churchyard it is believed to stand in or near its original location.
+Whilst only the base and socket stone have survived from medieval times, the subsequent restoration of the cross, with the addition of the shaft, the knop and the head, illustrates the continued function of the cross as a public monument and amenity.

-The monument includes the remains of a standing stone cross located within the
+The monument includes a standing stone cross, located within the churchyard of

-churchyard of St Mary the Virgin's Church, approximately 5m to the south east
+St Mary the Virgin's Church, approximately 21m to the north of the north

-The modern gravel surface and garden furniture around the cross are excluded from the scheduling although the ground beneath them is included.
+The surface of the pathway, which lies within the protective margin around the cross, is excluded from the scheduling, although the ground beneath it is included.

 MAP EXTRACT The site of the monument is shown on the attached map extract.
 It includes a 1 metre boundary around the archaeological features, considered to be essential for the monument's support and preservation.